St. Augustine School for the Deaf and the Blind

 The original first three wooden buildings came in December 1884.
 The School for the Blind, Deaf, and Dumb opened with black and white children.
 Jim Crow laws opposing racial integration were rampant in its early years, and the Florida Institute for the Blind, Deaf, and Dumb, Colored Department was created in 1895.
 By 1892, 62 students were enrolled, and the first graduation ceremony for two white deaf students, Artemas W. Pope and Cora Carlton, was in 1898.
 The first graduation for a white blind student, DeWitt Lightsey, was held in 1898, and the first for a black blind student, Louise Jones, was in 1914.
 The school was under the direction of a five-member board of trustees until 1905.

 The first graduation for a black deaf student, Cary White, was in 1925.
 In 1936, Ray Charles attended St. Augustine School, where he learned to read Braille.
-In 1967, the school was integrated with the Florida School for the Deaf and the Blind.
+In 1967, the school was integrated into the Florida School for the Deaf and the Blind.
 Their present seven-member Board of Trustees came in 1963.
 Construction began on new dormitories in 1958, opening in 1959.
-The school is now the largest in the United States, with 47 buildings on 82 acres of land.
+The school is now the largest in the United States, with 47 buildings on 82 acres.
 The school currently has an annual budget of over $30 million.
 Through the statewide Parent-Infant Program, it serves 600 students on campus and 400 infants/toddlers and their parents.

 FSDB is Florida's primary public school for children who are deaf or blind.
 Students are transported to the school and back home, residing in dormitories during the week.
 The school serves deaf and blind students in pre-school through 12th grade and has a post-secondary program.
 They are accredited by the Southern Association of Colleges and Schools, the Conference of Educational Administrators Serving the Deaf, and the National Accreditation Council for Agencies Serving the Blind and Visually Handicapped.
 FSDB has two departments: The Deaf Department serves children who are deaf or hard of hearing, and the Blind Department serves children who are blind or visually impaired.